Bandwidth/python-sdk/docs/CallsApi.md

 Create Call

 Creates an outbound phone call.
 All calls are initially queued.
-Your outbound calls will initiated at a specific dequeueing rate, enabling your application to "fire and forget" when creating calls.
-Queued calls may not be modified until they are dequeued and placed, but may be removed from your queue on demand.

-<b>Please note:</b> Calls submitted to your queue will be placed approximately in order, but exact ordering is not guaranteed.
+Your outbound calls will initiated at a specific dequeueing rate, enabling your application to \"fire and forget\" when creating calls.
+Queued calls may not be modified until they are dequeued and placed, but may be removed from your queue on demand.  <b>Please note:</b> Calls submitted to your queue will be placed approximately in order, but exact ordering is not guaranteed.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth